I'm a designer turned Materials Scientist focused on inter-sectional things like electronic textiles.

 Project Runway, Intel’s America’s Next Top Maker, Good Morning America, CBS’s Jump Jive and Thrive, NPR.

-Before LOOMIA, Maddy worked at General Assembly and interned at Autodesk, Tommy Hilfiger and NYLON Magazine.
+Before Loomia, Maddy worked at General Assembly and interned at Autodesk, Tommy Hilfiger and NYLON Magazine.

 Maddy has spent 5 years researching the flexible and drapable circuitry layer that comprises LOOMIA’S core technology today.
 This circuitry layer is creasable and washable, bringing functionality to textiles in apparel and beyond.
 Similar to how one can pattern a PCB to carry out an incredible number of functions, LOOMIA’s electronic layer (the LEL) can be patterned to be an antenna, light up LEDS, sense Cap touch, and heat.